ibm-cloud-docs/databases-for-mysql/data-portability.md

 IBM Cloud services provide interfaces and instructions to guide the customer to copy and store the service customer content, including the related configuration, on their own selected location.

-The customer then is responsible for the use of the exported data and configuration for the purpose of data portability to other infrastructures.
+You are responsible for the use of the exported data and configuration for the purpose of data portability to other infrastructures.
+This can involve the following:
-This can involve:

-- The planning and execution for setting up alternate infrastructure on on different cloud providers or on-prem software that provide similar capabilities to the IBM services.
+- Planning and execution for setting up alternate infrastructure on on different cloud providers or on-prem software that provide similar capabilities to the IBM services.
-- The planning and execution for the porting of the required application code on the alternate infrastructure, including the adaptation of customer's application code, deployment automation, etc.
+- Planning and execution for the porting of the required application code on the alternate infrastructure, including the adaptation of customer's application code, and deployment automation.
-- The conversion of the exported data and configuration to format required by the alternate infrastructure and adapted applications.
+- Conversion of the exported data and configuration to format required by the alternate infrastructure and adapted applications.

 For more information about your responsibilities when using {{site.data.keyword.databases-for-mysql_full}}, see [Shared responsibilities for {{site.data.keyword.databases-for-mysql}}](/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases).